liamrapp/colorvisionproject-liamrapp/README.md

 Here is an example of the program running:

 ```
-What Hexadecimal would you like to check for suitabilty?
+What Hexadecimal would you like to analyze, or enter Q to quit?
-665544
+445566
+The hexadecimal value for each color is:
+Red: 44
+Green: 55
+Blue: 66
-The color levels in R.G.B are
+The RGB value of each color is:
-Red: 102
+Red: 68
-Green: 65
+Green: 85
-Blue: 68
+Blue: 102
-This would not be suitable for someone who is red/green colorblind.
+This color is unacceptable to all three types color blindness due to its high levels of green and red.
 ```

 ## C++ Guide

 ### Variables and Data Types

 I used variables such as strings, integers, and an fstream file reader.
 I used the strings for the most part to handle the intake and translation of the original hexadecimal string.
 Then I used my file reader to input strings into a text file and to read them back out later in the program.
-I used my integers for arithmetic and was able to convert my strings to integers using the std::stoi function.
+I used my long ints to convert my hexadecimal string to integer.

 ### Input and Output